The Most Common Government Loan Programs

 Home Improvement and Repair

-If you own a home in need of repair (or you’re buying one), the government is willing to help make your house and neighborhood a clean, safe, well-lit place.
+If you own a home in need of repair (or you’d like to buy one), the government is willing to help make your house and neighborhood a clean, safe, well-lit place.
 FHA 203(k) loans provide funding for the purchase or rehabilitation of a home.
 After a disaster, the U.S. Small Business Administration (SBA) provides funding for repairs to your primary residence and replace certain belongings.
 Even though it’s an SBA loan, you do not have to own a business.

 In addition to backing loans, the government offers programs that can help you reduce the amount you borrow.
 Public servants such as law enforcement officers, teachers, firefighters, and EMTs can also benefit from the Good Neighbor Next Door program.